Prof Linda Knight

 Dr Benjamin Sheppard

 Ben is a multi-disciplinary artist and academic working within a contemporary drawing practice.
-His recent PhD explored the potential for ‘drawings in-progress’ to better think about and represent the national self in Australia.
-Ben is an Associate Lecturer in the Bachelor of Fine Art (Drawing) at RMIT University, Australia and holds a BFA in drawing with Honours from the VCA, Melbourne.
-Ben has exhibited locally, interstate and overseas with work collected in the USA, France, Italy, the UK, Norway and Germany.
+His recent PhD explored the potential for ‘drawings in progress’ to better think about and represent the national self in Australia.
+Ben is an Associate Lecturer in the Bachelor of Fine Arts (Drawing) at RMIT University, Australia and holds a BFA in drawing with Honours from the VCA, Melbourne.
+Ben has exhibited locally, interstate, and overseas, with work collected in the USA, France, Italy, the UK, Norway, and Germany.

 Email me: ben.sheppard@rmit.edu.au